History of Saint Barbara

 One of the earliest known Christian martyrs, Barbara lived in Nicomedia (Turkey) around the third century.
 She lived during the Roman Empire, which was still a pagan society requiring emperor worship.
 Tradition relates that her father was a prominent man in the Roman government, and that he had a tower constructed to isolate her from the world, perhaps to protect her from unwanted suitors.

-An intelligent young woman with a keen mind, Barbara observed the organization and pattern of movement of the stars and tides from her windows, and deduced that there must be a Creator more powerful than the impotent pagan idols, which adorned her father’s house.
-While in confinement, she became a convert to Christianity, and had her father’s workman add a third window to her tower to represent the Holy Trinity.
+An intelligent young woman with a keen mind, Barbara observed the organization and pattern of movement of the stars and tides from her windows, and deduced that there must be a Creator more powerful than the impotent pagan idols that adorned her father’s house.
+She became a convert to Christianity, and while in confinement had her father’s workman add a third window to her tower to represent the Holy Trinity.

-When her father returned from a long business trip and found out that she had become a Christian, he became enraged and beheaded her with his own sword.
-He was struck by lightning and killed.
+When her father returned from a long business trip and discovered she had become a Christian, he became enraged and beheaded her with his own sword.
+He was then struck by lightning and killed.
 She was one of the earliest known martyrs of the Church.

 Saint Barbara’s story holds some unique coincidences with the city that bears her name.

 Because St. Barbara is identified by her famous stone tower with the three windows constructed at her request, she is regarded as the patron saint of architects, builders, and stone masons.
 For a resort such as Santa Barbara, renown for its architecture past and present, and graced by miles of magnificent hand cut stone walls, the symbol of St. Barbara is wonderfully fitting.

 Because St. Barbara’s tower overlooked the ocean where she could watch the changing tides and observe the movements of the moon and stars, Saint Barbara has also been the patron saint of sailors. making her an appropriate patron for a seaside city with more than a century of commercial fishing and recreational boating.